masolimano/maneage/README-hacking.md

      add these _two_ notices to any new file you add to this template for your project.
-When you modify an existing template file (which already has the notices), just add a copyright notice in your name under the existing one(s), like the line below:
+When you modify an existing template file (which already has the notices), just add a copyright notice in your name under the existing one(s), like the line with capital letters below.
+Please add this line with your name and email address to `paper.tex` and `tex/src/preamble-header.tex`.

      ```
      Copyright (C) 2018-2019 Mohammad Akhlaghi <mohammad@akhlaghi.org>